picocms/Pico/nginx.md

 ### Pico in Document Root

-If your Pico installation is in the `Document Root` of your website, then configuration is relatively easy.
+If your Pico installation is in the Document Root of your website, then configuration is relatively easy.

 ```
 location / {
-	try_files $uri $uri/ /?$uri&$args;
+	try_files $uri $uri/ /index.php?$uri&$args;
 }
 ```

 This rule tells Nginx that whenever it looks up a url within your site, it should first look for a file of that name, then a directory, and finally, if neither exist, it should rewrite the url for Pico.
 When the url is rewritten for Pico, it is formatted as `/` followed by a query string (starts with `?`) containing the file path (`$uri`) and then followed by any other query arguments (`$args`).
-By referencing `/`, Nginx will load `index.php` (as defined in our server config above) and pass the rendering along to your php processor.
+By referencing `/`, Nginx will load `index.php` (as defined in our server config above) and pass the rendering along to your PHP processor.

 ### Pico in a Subfolder